peteguan/peteguan.github.io/_posts/2018-02-10-how_to_set_a_git_server_on_rpi.md

 Of course a Raspberry Pi.
 Mine is a Raspberry Pi 3 model B and this tiny server works fine.
 If you want to save your cost just choose an older version but you have to make a blance between spending and performance.
 A TF card is necessary for a Raspberry Pi (at least you need to install OS on the TF card.)
 The storage depends on how large are your repositories.
 That's all for me.
 Maybe you need a monitor.
 How I control the Pi is to use an SSH client such as PuTTy, secureCRT or Xshell.
 [PuTTy](https://www.putty.org/) is a free, open source one.
-I will write another article about how to start SSH service for a Pi for the first time using after installing operate system without monitor.
+I will write another article about how to start SSH service for a Pi for the first time use after installing operate system without monitor.

 ## Add a group and a user for git